Hecatron/grbd.github.io/content/posts/code/gtksharp.5.theming.md

-Title: GTKSharp - Part 5 - Themes and ClearText
+Title: GtkSharp - Part 5 - Themes and ClearText
 Summary: Using themes within GtkSharp and enabling cleartype font text
 Date: 2016-06-25 23:30
-Tags: code, dotnet, gtksharp
+Tags: code, dotnet, GtkSharp

 ## Overview

-One of the interesting features of GtkSharp and GTK3 is it's theming ability.
+One of the interesting features of GtkSharp and GTK3 is its theming ability.
-Although there doesn't seem to be a lot of documenation on handling this easily within .Net and GtkSharp
+Although there doesn't seem to be a lot of documentation on handling this easily within .Net and GtkSharp

 After a bit of digging around I've recently managed to get themes working with GtkSharp.
 Also I've discovered a fix for cleartext to make the fonts look nicer under windows and to alter the dpi settings. <br>